-The city had recently been awarded more than \$540,000.00 in NY State Department of Health grant funds through the Lead Service Line Replacement Program to address lead water lines that may be connected from houses to the main water line and the OECD has designed a focused effort to identify and replace these affected lines in the Franklin Street neighborhood in addition to other low- moderate income neighborhoods.
-These funds, along with CDBG housing rehabilitation funds, will help the city with a holistic neighborhood revitalization strategy.
+The city had been awarded more than \$540,000.00 in NY State Department of Health grant funds through the Lead Service Line Replacement Program to address lead water lines that may be connected from houses to the main water line and the OECD has designed a focused effort to identify and replace these affected lines.
+They continue to focus efforts to identify and replace these affected lines in the Franklin Street neighborhood in addition to other low- moderate income neighborhoods.
+These funds, along with CDBG housing rehabilitation funds, continue to help the city with a holistic neighborhood revitalization strategy.